CandleLibrary/Wick/README.md

 The `model` is used to specify a particalur model that a component will bind to.
 This is accomposhid by matching the name of a model to the models defined in `presets.models`.
 If such a match is found, the component will bind to that model and pull all data from it.

-The 'schema` attribute allows a component to create it's data once it's mounted.
+The `schema` attribute allows a component to create it's data once it's mounted.
 This allows user input to turned into a fresh data structure and useful when dealing with forms.

 ##### Data Flow
 The `<w-s>` element also provides ways for components to exchange data.
 Normally, data flow in a Wick component is exclusive to that component.
 If it is a child or parent of another component, any changes to the data seen by those components are not seen by its relatives.